bradwright/Realtime-presentation/presentation-notes.rst

   - Still not entirely efficient: when you return a response the client has to create and connect with a new request

-- Best practice is to batch data for a short time so that you maximise efficiency in the connection window
+- Best practice is to batch data for a short time so that you maximise efficiency in the connection window (which requires a bit of a dirty server side logic fork)

 Comet
 =====